 Every project utilizing federal or state funding assistance requires an environmental review of the area being disturbed.
 Our engineers, environmental scientists, and planners work together to avoid negative impacts to environmentally sensitive areas where possible.
 When unavoidable, we employ alternatives designed to minimize impacts so mitigation measures are also minimal.
 We routinely navigate the permitting processes to keep your projects moving forward.

 Up-to-date knowledge of materials and best practices empowers our seasoned construction observation staff in verifying projects comply with plans and specifications.

 Project challenges aren’t always technical in nature.
 Many projects lack the funds necessary to make a positive impact for owners and users.
 Leveraging years of experience by our leadership team, we align potential federal and state program funds with road improvement needs.
 We can help you navigate the process, write grant applications, and administer the appropriate documentation for each funding source.

 Our expertise includes heavy highway improvement projects ranging from mainline rehabilitation to shoulder reconstruction, interstate realignments, and interchange improvements.
-We can guide projects from planning, including the development of location studies, justification reports, and NEPA documentation, through design and construction services.
+We can guide projects from engineering and land planning, including the development of location studies, justification reports, and NEPA documentation, through design and construction services.